 As was the case in a real testing environment, when manning the dashboard we felt the pressure of responding instantly and comprehensively, in an engaging and friendly way.
 It gave us a sense of the type of pressure that we’ll be under when ASK is live, but, the experience also gave us a glimpse of how much fun it will be.
 Because the team was being posed with inquiries about objects that they had just studied, they had information and ways in which to provide immediate responses, and different ways to engage those asking about the objects.
 Those answering questions found it exciting to have to think—at lightning speed—about the best way to share information; and those asking the questions were excited to get responses and gain new understanding.

 This isn’t to say that everything was perfect.
 Each of us on the ASK team feel a deep sense of responsibility to the objects, the curators, and scholarship around the collections.
 There were plenty of inquiries that we didn’t have responses to, and even those that we did, in the back of our heads was the nagging thought voiced during the session, “Everything I write makes me nervous, there is no room to give wrong information, everything must be absolutely correct.”
 Fortunately, we are only into week one of training.
 Over the next two months the team will be working together with each other, and colleagues across the Museum to learn and study.
 Including asking all the questions we have to be sure that we get it right.

-Monica Marino is the Audience Engagement Lead who will be leading the team of six individuals who will be interacting with the Museum’s visitors through the ASK app.
+Monica Marino is the former Audience Engagement Lead and current School Programs Manager.
 She is a museum educator with over ten years of experience teaching people of all ages in museums, and training future museum professionals.
 Over the last ten years Monica has worked in Education here at the Brooklyn Museum, and The Metropolitan Museum of Art.
 She loves being in discussion with others in front of works of art, and is grateful for the many conversations that have taught her so much about art, and the world.